labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step3.md

        self.price = price    # Using property setter
    ```

-5. Save the file.
+5. After making all these changes, save the `stock.py` file.
+This ensures that your changes are preserved.

-6. Create a test script to verify the validation:
+6. To verify that our validation is working correctly, we'll create a test script.
+Open a new file named `test_validation.py` in the editor using the following command:

    ```bash
    code /home/labex/project/test_validation.py
    ```

-7. Add the following code to `test_validation.py`:
+7. Add the following code to the `test_validation.py` file.
+This code creates a valid `Stock` instance and then tries to update the `shares` and `price` attributes with both valid and invalid values.
+It also prints the results and any error messages that occur.

    ```python
    from stock import Stock